 It’s so much easier to flip to one page in search of those figs than to go through a hundred pages.
 While you’re writing, be mindful to save a page or two either at the beginning or the end of your journal.

-Just like that, you can show your friends or kids or pets (no judgements) your trip in seconds rather than hours.
+Just like that, you can show your friends or kids or pets (no judgements) highlights from your trip in seconds!

 You can include whatever you want in your journal.
-If you’re still stuck on what to include, here are a few ideas to get you started.
+If you’re still stuck on what to include, here are a few travel journal ideas to get you started!

 An itinerary page can be useful as a summary of your journal.
 Much like an index, an itinerary page can guide you as to what happened on your trip.